Sunil-Rathod/Marketing-Campaign-Analysis-Dashboard--Power-BI/README.md

 ## Insights:

-• Influencer Marketing achieved the highest ROI (137), making it the most effective campaign.
+• Influencer Marketing delivered the highest ROI (137), making it the top-performing campaign.

-• Africa and Asia generated the highest revenue compared to spend.
+• Africa showed the highest revenue ($8.6M) with efficient spend ($5.1M), indicating strong ROI.

-• Digital campaigns significantly outperformed traditional campaigns in both volume and ROI.
+• Digital Campaigns accounted for 62.5% of total campaigns, outperforming traditional channels in ROI.

-• Campaigns like TV Commercials and Email Marketing had lower ROI, indicating areas to reassess.
+• TV Commercials and Billboards had the lowest ROI despite high spend, highlighting areas to optimize.

+• Social Media Ads and Content Marketing delivered strong returns with balanced spending.

+• Average ROI across all campaigns is 0.68, signaling opportunities for strategic improvements.

 ## Conclusion: